Skip to Main Content

 What is Acupuncture?

-Acupuncture restores the smooth flow of qi.
+Simply put, East Asian Medicine restores the smooth flow of qi.
 By treating points specifically selected for you, the body returns to its natural balance and reinvigorates the body's ability to heal itself.
 This healing is not linear, it is a continuous process that unfolds one moment at a time.
 Dis-ease becomes ease.
 Healing progresses.
 General well-being changes.
 Life is different.

 Acupuncture is quite powerful as a preventive medicine to treat before the disharmonies form or escalate.
 One doesn't have to be sick or in pain to benefit from acupuncture!